zenml-io/zenml/docs/book/developer-guide/runtime-configuration.md

 {% hint style="info" %}
-Pro-Tip: You can easily use this to configure and run your pipeline from within your
+Pro-Tip: You can easily use this to configure and run your pipeline from within your [github action](https://docs.github.com/en/actions) (or comparable tools).
-[github action](https://docs.github.com/en/actions) (or comparable tools).
-This way you ensure each run is directly associated with an associated code version.
+This way you ensure each run is directly associated with a code version.
 {% endhint %}